jessecomeau87/Boot/README.md

 - Each Number System has a: Radix, Base, Weight.

-- The Radix is the number of Decimals in each position.
+- The Radix is the number of Decimals in each Position.

 - The Base is the same as the Radix.